 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. appropriate?
-B.12.
-Monitoring of Sustainable Development Indicators/ Environmental Impacts It is assessed whether choices of indicators are reasonable and complete to monitor sustainable performance over time.
-B.12.1.Is the monitoring of sustainable development indicators/ environmental impacts warranted by legislation in the host country? /1/ DR Neither AM0030 nor Resolution 1 of the Brazilian DNA requires the monitoring of social or environmental indicators.
-OK B.12.2.
-Does the monitoring plan provide for the collection and archiving of relevant data concerning environmental, social and economic impacts? /1/ DR See B.12.1 ОК B.12.3.
+Final Concl. time.
+B.12.1.Is the monitoring of sustainable development indicators/ environmental impacts warranted by legislation in the host country? /1/ DR Neither AM0030 (version 01) nor Resolution 1 of the Brazilian DNA requires the monitoring of social or environmental indicators.
+OK B.12.2.Does the monitoring plan provide for the collection and archiving of relevant data concerning environmental, social and economic impacts? /1/ DR See B.12.1 OK B.12.3.
 Are the sustainable development indicators in line with stated national priorities in the Host Country? /1/ DR See B.12.1 OK B.13.
 Project Management Planning It is checked that project implementation is properly prepared for and that critical arrangements are addressed.
-B.13.1.Is the authority and responsibility of overall project management clearly described? /1/ DR The monitoring plan is straightforward and the established QA/QC procedures will be included on Quality Environment and Safety Management Systems, certified as ISO 9001, OK
+B.13.1.Is the authority and responsibility of overall project management clearly described? /1/ DR The monitoring plan is straightforward and the established QA/QC procedures will be included on Quality Environment and Safety Management Systems, certified as ISO 9001, ISO 14001 and OHSAS 18001.
+OK B.13.2.
+Are procedures identified for training of monitoring personnel? /1/ DR ALBRAS - Alumínio Brasileiro S.A. is responsible for the project management and monitoring and reporting as well as for training of staff in the appropriate OK